pitiflutter/pitiflutter/README.md

 <h1 align="center">Hi 👋, I'm Hamed</h1>
 <h3 align="center">I'm a Flutter and Swift developer, currently studying golang foe backend .
 I'm highly interested in Dart/Flutter, and I'm currently developing software and apps with Flutter.
-You can check out my repositories.</h3>
+You can check out my repositories ang resume 👨‍💻 .</h3>

 - 🔭 I’m currently working on **Flutter and swift apps**

-- 🌱 I’m currently learning **Golang**
+- 🌱 I’m currently learning **Golang** and **Swift**

 - 👨‍💻 All of my projects are available at [https://pitiflutter.github.io](https://pitiflutter.github.io)